ninasdesk/100-days-of-code/log.md

 **Today's Progress**: Worked through the 'JavaScript Basics' course on Treehouse.

 **Thoughts:** Today I completed the first section of the 'JavaScript Basics' course on Treehouse.
 I learned the differences between a function, command, and statement and better understand what syntax means.
 I also learned about using the Javascript console.

+### Day 3: 22 August 2018

+**Today's Progress**: Worked through the 'JavaScript Basics' course on Treehouse.

+**Thoughts:** Today I learned about variables.
+I learned how to and why we use them, how to properly name one, the different parts of a variable, and the differences between strings and numbers.
+I also learned about the lack of importance and the importance of spacing in JavaScript.